GDP first quarterly estimate, UK: April to June 2024

 Reaching the GDP balance

 Quarterly GDP is a balanced measure of the three approaches, while the GDP monthly estimate focuses on gross value added (GVA) and output as a proxy for GDP.
-This results in data differences (in both levels and growths terms) between our quarterly publications (average GDP) and our GDP monthly estimate bulletin (output approach to GDP).
+This results in data differences (in both levels and growths terms) between the quarterly publications (average GDP) and the GDP monthly estimate (output approach to GDP).
 Quarterly GDP is the lead measure of GDP because of its higher data content and inclusion of variables, which enable the conversion from a GVA concept to a GDP basis.

 Alignment adjustments, found in Table M of our GDP first quarterly estimate data tables, have a target limit of plus or minus £3,000 million on any quarter.
-However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed, as explained in our article, Recent challenges of balancing the three approaches of GDP.
+However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed, as explained in our Recent challenges of balancing the three approaches of GDP article.
 Our standard practice is to prefer that the alignment adjustment be out of tolerance rather than over-adjust individual GDP components to achieve a balance.
-This is most likely to occur in the latest quarter, where the constraints are larger, where we must align to the output estimate for the change in GDP, and where the data content is at its lowest.
+This is most likely to occur in the latest quarter where the constraints are larger, where we must align to the output estimate for the change in GDP, and where the data content is at its lowest.

 To achieve a balanced GDP dataset through alignment, balancing adjustments are applied to the components of GDP where data content is particularly weak in a given quarter because of a higher level of forecast content.
 The balancing adjustments applied in this estimate are shown in Table 7.
 The resulting series should be considered accordingly.